FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Only genuine applicants who took the exam using their registered email address from the NBEMS Communication Web Portal are eligible to submit such a challenge.

-• There won’t be any Re-examination, verification, or re-totaling.
+• There won’t be any Re-examination, verification, or re-totalling.

 • The “in-person” verification of credentials, including finger biometrics and Face ID, is required for qualified candidates.
 After the results are announced, a distribution schedule for FMGE PASS certificates will be posted on the NBEMS website.